This is how we pack and send your Herb Plants to all states except TAS & WA

 Botanical Name: Jasminum sambac

-Jasmine sambac, also known as Arabian Jasmine, is an extremely fragrant, evergreen climber or scrambling shrub which can grow up to 3 meters high and 3 meters wide in ideal tropical conditions.
-The very popular cultivar, “Grand Duke of Tuscany’ is a slower growing plant and may reach 2 meters.
+Jasmine sambac, "Grand Duke of Tuscany' is an extremely fragrant, evergreen climber or scrambling shrub which can grow up to 2 meters high and 2 meters wide in ideal tropical conditions.
 The leaves are ovate and a glossy, dark green and they may appear in whorls or in opposite pairs.
 The intensely fragrant, white, waxy flowers resemble miniature gardenias and appear in clusters, although each flower is only about 1 cm in size.
 The plant blooms in summer and may have flowers throughout the year in consistently warm climates.

 J. sambac has been cultivated for many centuries as an ornamental plant and for its fragrant flowers, which have health and culinary benefits.
 Its native habitat is in South East Asia and the plant most likely originated in India, where it is one of the most popular ornamental plants grown.
 Jasmine sambac is ideally suited to tropical and temperate areas, but does well in most areas of Australia.
 It may be frost affected in some areas, but will generally bounce back.